scitran/client/Search-syntax.md

 This page contains more detailed descriptions of the search parameters.
+To perform a search, first create a scitran Matlab object that is authorized to interact with your database (see [Authorization](Authorization)).
+Then run

+    st = scitran('vistalab');

 The search returns a structure that defines one of several types of scitran objects.